evmcnb/quartz/content/full/Corneal abrasion.md

 date: 2024-02-09
 date modified: 2024-04-21
 ---
 Epithelial defect/scratch to the eye.
-Risk of transforming into [[Infective Keratitis]]
+Risk of transforming into [[Full/Infective Keratitis]]
 ## Causes/Factors

 - Trauma